decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-emotes.md

 <img src="/images/wearables-and-emotes/uploading-wearables/21_goerli.png" width="900"/>

-Click on **_Switch to Goerli_** and a popup from your wallet will show up asking to switch the network.
+Click on **_Switch to Sepolia_** and a popup from your wallet will show up asking to switch the network.
 Simply click on **_Switch Network_** and the new tab will automatically refresh.
 To test your wearable, go to the backpack and select it.

 <img src="/images/wearables-and-emotes/uploading-emotes/11_macarena.gif" width="900" />